ollama/ollama/docs/api.md

 ### Headers

-- `X-Streamed`: By default, this endpoint streams its response.
+- `X-Stream`: By default, this endpoint streams its response.
 If you'd prefer to receive only a single response instead of a stream, set this header to false.

 ### Request